awsdocs/aws-ruby-developer-guide/doc_source/cb-examples.rst

 ##############

 You can use the following examples to access |ACBlong| (|ACB|) using the |sdk-ruby|.
-For more information about |S3|, see the `Amazon CodeBuild documentation <http://aws.amazon.com/documentation/codebuild/>`_.
+For more information about |ACB|, see the `Amazon CodeBuild documentation <http://aws.amazon.com/documentation/codebuild/>`_.

 **Examples**